wisdom

 • In traditional Chinese medicine, ginger has been used for centuries for its numerous health benefits.
 Chinese grandmothers, in particular, vouch for its stomach-loving qualities.
 This warming spice has anti-nausea, anti-inflammatory, and digestive properties.
 Ginger contains compounds called gingerols and shogaols, which have anti-inflammatory and antioxidant effects.
 These compounds also stimulate the digestive system, promoting the production of digestive juices and enzymes that help break down food.

-• If you want to incorporate ginger into your diet, Grandma has some tips.
+• Grandma has some tips if you want to incorporate ginger into your diet.
 You can sip ginger tea with honey, which is delicious and a soothing way to ease nausea and promote digestion.
 Alternatively, add grated ginger to stir-fries and soups for a delightful and gut-friendly kick.
 Ginger can also be used in marinades and dressings to add a zingy flavor to your meals.
 So go ahead and try Grandma’s favorite remedy for digestive troubles – your gut will thank you!

 • Russia: Kvass’s Tangy Tango: Across the vast Russian plains, winters bite with a chill, but inside warm kitchens, Grandma Olga bubbles laughter and kvass.
 This fermented bread drink, as tangy as a Cossack’s joke, is her gut health secret.
 “A daily sip,” Olga declares, “chases away sluggishness like a bear from a beehive.
 The probiotics shimmy like square dancers, and your gut sings “spasibo” (thank you) with each sip.